identiops/terraform-hcloud-k3s/README.md

 ```

 Be sure to clean up any CSI created Block Storage Volumes, and CCM created
-NodeBalancers that you no longer require.
+LoadBalancers that you no longer require.

 ## Troubleshooting